geopin90/chromiumoxide_event_stream/README.md

 - **Flexible filtering**: Filter by URL substring and/or content-type substring
 - **Automatic base64 decoding**: Handles binary responses transparently

-## Why Use This Library?
+## Why Use This Crate?

-While you *could* use chromiumoxide's CDP APIs directly, this library saves you from writing ~150+ lines of complex coordination code:
+While you *could* use chromiumoxide's CDP APIs directly, this crate saves you from writing ~150+ lines of complex coordination code:

-### What This Library Provides
+### What This Crate Provides

 **One function call**: